ikoanti/wp_keywords/README.md

 However, if your boss or client still insists on adding meta keywords, the WP Keywords Plugin plugin can assist.
 This plugin allows you to add keywords (<meta name="keywords"> tag) for all of your published posts and adds them into your blog's meta tags.

-Please note that while WP AutoKeyword can help in generating and adding meta keywords, this practice does not impact your site's SEO performance.
+Please note that while WP Keywords can help in adding meta keywords, this practice does not impact your site's SEO performance.
 It's always best to focus on creating high-quality, relevant content and following current SEO best practices to improve your site's visibility in search engine results.

 WP Keywords is a simple WordPress plugin that allows users to manually add meta keywords to the <head> section of individual posts.
 This gives users full control over the keywords assigned to each post, improving SEO customization.
 Features